Musubibito ~Traditional brilliance and technique that dwells in Tosa Binchotan, conveyed by charcoal craftsman Toshiyuki Kondo

 ※The next event will be announced on the official website.

-Number of people 4 to 8 people
+◆Number of people 4 to 8 people

-Applicable age Elementary school students or older
+◆Target age Elementary school students or older

-Cost ¥11,000/1 (tax included)
+◆Cost ¥11,000/1 person (tax included)

-Contents included in the experience
+◆Content included in the experience

 ・Tour of potteries